Skip to main content

 const start = Date.now()

-const taskName = interaction.scheduledTask.name
+const taskName = scheduledTask.name

 logger.info('Scheduled task started', { task: taskName })